tsatria03/CookyCraze/docks/readme.txt

 Upgrades are organized into categories, with higher categories requiring a minimum rank to access.
 Costs scale up the more you buy, so plan your purchases carefully.
+Each category announces which currency it uses before you enter it, so you always know whether to spend coins or cookies.
 By default, locked items and categories are shown in the shop with their required rank displayed.
 You can hide them entirely by disabling the show locked items option in the game settings.

+The automatic baking and manual baking categories use coins.
+The user created items category uses cookies instead.

 There are four ways to purchase in the singles shop.